-Soooooo, I guess a recipe is a success when, while testing these, I promptly ate 3 muffins back-to-back with no shame??
+So, I guess a recipe is a success when, while testing these, I promptly ate 3 muffins back-to-back with no shame??
 Yes, I think so.
 They are that good.
 I use to love traditional cinnamon streusel muffins back in the day, but they were always loaded with so much butter.
 Even the vegan versions I’ve seen are loaded with butter or oil.
 Well, these have NO OIL!
 And I promise you won’t be missing it either.
 These babies are SUPER moist and buttery.
 A cinnamon streusel muffin without any oil?
 Has it been done?
 I don’t know, but today it’s happening folks, lol!!
 Ok, I’m just a wee bit giddy over these.

 So, typically streusel toppings are made with flour, sugar and butter.
 The butter is needed to hold the flour together and make that crunchy topping after they bake.
 Yum, right?
 Well, my “butter” idea is using almond flour.
 It has the fat needed to give that buttery taste and it crisps up with the brown sugar beautifully in the oven.
 I got this idea for my topping based on the fact that I almost always use almond flour in place of oil in my baked goods for the past 4 years.
-You do NOT need oil because the almond flour is so buttery and moist and gives the fat needed for the structure, taste and texture that fat gives.
-I didn't want these to taste like diet streusel muffins, no thanks.
-So, the almond flour makes them SO moist and rich, but still much less heavy than the butter or oil-loaded versions.

-I used almond flour on top of my Cinnamon Pecan Crispbefore, so I knew it would work well here.
+I used almond flour on top of my Cinnamon Pecan Crisp before, so I knew it would work well here.
 However, on that crisp, the topping is rather hefty, thick and loaded with oats.
 I didn’t want a heavy topping like that, so just using almond flour mixed with the sugar and a small amount of milk did the trick.

 I used spelt for a whole grain version instead of all-purpose flour.
 It has a more earthy taste to it than the all-purpose versions, but it’s still an oh-just-as-delicious version!
 In fact, I prefer the depth of flavor, as it really brings out the cinnamon more.